 A founding trustee and director of his own company Creative Alliance.
 Noel has unique experience of working within the creative, cultural, learning and skills and enterprise sectors.
 Noel is a board member of a theatre company and a fellow of the royal society of arts.

 Board of Trustees

-The Trust board has full responsibility and control of the multi-academy trust as constituted by its Articles of Association.
-In short, all governance flows from the trust board and serves as the clearing house and ultimate decision-making authority on all matters.
+The Trust board has full responsibility and control of the Multi-Academy Trust as constituted by its Articles of Association.
+In short, all governance flows from the Trust board and serves as the ultimate decision-making authority on all matters.
 The Trust board is responsible for ensuring that high standards of corporate governance are maintained.
 It will exercise its powers and functions with a view to fulfilling a largely strategic role in the running of its academies.

 The board can appoint sub-committees for specific tasks or areas.